 - Treat any complications you might experience.

-- Perform additional repositioning or tightening of your breasts.
+- Perform additional repositioning or tightening of your excess breast tissue.

-Consult with Dr. David Sieber, our double-board certified, Bay Area plastic surgeon, to learn about the different types of cosmetic procedures he performs, including male breast reduction for gynecomastia.
+Consult with Dr. David Sieber, our double-board certified plastic surgeon to learn about the different types of cosmetic procedures he performs, including male breast reduction for gynecomastia.
 Call 415-915-9000 or schedule a consultation here.